The requirements under the General Product Safety Regulations 2005 for retailers and wholesalers

 PRODUCT SAFETY

-However, the GPSR do apply where they go further than the existing regulations in terms of the specific aspects of safety covered and the extent of the obligations on distributors.
+The GPSR also apply where they go further than the existing regulations in terms of the specific aspects of safety covered and the extent of the obligations on producers.
 The GPSR apply to all products intended for or likely to be used by consumers (even if not intended for them) that are supplied or made available; the test would be whether a consumer can purchase the product without challenge.
 This includes products supplied or made available to consumers for their own use in the course of a service - for example, gym equipment for use in a gym, high chairs provided for use by diners in a restaurant and trolleys for use by shoppers.

 The following types of consumer goods would fall within the GPSR:

-If there are aspects of safety under the GPSR that are not covered by the products' own sector-specific regulations - such as the packaging of cosmetic products - then the GPSR aspects will also apply.
+If there are aspects of safety under the GPSR that are not covered by the products' own sector-specific regulations (such as the packaging of cosmetic products), the GPSR aspects will apply.

-As a distributor, if you supply a 'professional use only' product to a consumer you will be responsible for its safety and if the product could never be safe for use by consumers you should take such steps as are reasonable and necessary to ensure the marketing and supply of the product is very strictly controlled.
+As a distributor, if you supply a 'professional use only' product to a consumer, you will be responsible for its safety.
+If the product could never be safe for use by consumers, you should take such steps as are reasonable and necessary to ensure the marketing and supply of the product is very strictly controlled.

 DISTRIBUTOR OBLIGATIONS